 Common: You may have temporary redness or swelling around the injection site.

-However, you should be aware the follicle-stimulation hormone (FSH) that is taken in conjunction with Fyremadel can cause some other serious side effects.
-Among them is Ovarian Hyperstimulation Syndrome (OHSS) where your ovaries overreact to the fertility medicine you are taking.
-OHSS can cause abdominal swelling, bloating, abdominal pain, nausea, vomiting, diarrh0ea or shortness of breath.
-In more severe cases it can cause dehydration, low blood pressure, blood clots or even death.
+You should also be aware the follicle stimulating hormone (FSH) that is taken in conjunction with Fyremadel can cause some other serious side effects.
+Among them is Ovarian Hyperstimulation Syndrome (OHSS) where your ovaries overreact to the fertility medicine you are taking and can cause abdominal swelling, bloating, abdominal pain, nausea, vomiting, diarrhoea or shortness of breath.

 Should I be worried about Ovarian Hyperstimulation Syndrome (OHSS) while taking Fyremadel?